Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Non-Smooth Saddle-Nodes

 \begin{prop} Let $a:(0,\I)\rightarrow \R^+$, $a(r)\in C^\I((0,\I))$ and $a(r)\rightarrow \I$ as $r\rightarrow 0^+$.
 Then there exists a function $R(r)$, $R\in C^0(\R)$, such that the equation $\dot{x}=R(r)+x^2$ has a saddle-node bifurcation at $r=0$ with no equilibria for $r>0$ and two equilibria for $r<0$.
 The scaling law for this saddle-node is given by $t\sim a(r)$ as $r\rightarrow 0^+$. \end{prop}

-\begin{proof} The proof is completely analogous to the proof of Proposition \ref{prop:rsmooth} with the additional observation that $R(r)=1/a(r)^2\in C^0(\R)$ in the current setting. \end{proof}
+\begin{proof} Define $R(r)=1/a(r)^2$ where we use the even extension for $1/a(r)^2$ to define $R(r)$ on the entire real line.
+Note that $R(0)=0$ and $R\in C^0(\R)$.
+Using the same separation of variables argument as in (\ref{eq:sov0})-(\ref{eq:sov3}) it follows that the scaling law is $t\sim a(r)$ as $r\rightarrow 0^+$. \end{proof}

-Proposition \ref{prop:dgprop1} implies that any scaling law can occur if the parameter dependence on $r$ is non-linear and only $C^0$.
-This is in contrast to the fact that in the smooth case we expect power laws.
+Proposition \ref{prop:dgprop1} implies that a wide variety of scaling laws can occur if the parameter dependence on $r$ is non-linear and only $C^0$.
+This is in contrast to the fact that in the smooth case we expect particular power laws.
 For the rest of this paper we shall focus on the equation: \be \dot{x}=r+F(x) \qquad \text{for $x \in\R$ and $r\in\R$} \nonumber \ee with $F\in C^\I(\R-\{0\})$ and $F\in C^0(\R)$.
-We shall show that this case precisely gives an interesting ``intermediate'' behaviour between the cases considered so far.
+We shall show that this case precisely gives an interesting ``intermediate'' behavior between the cases considered so far.
 We introduce the notation: \be \dot{x}=\left\{

 \right. \ee with $f_\pm(0)=0$, $f_\pm(x)>0$ for $x\neq0$, $f_-\in C^\I((-\I,0))$ and $f_+\in C^\I((0,\I))$.
 Observe that (\ref{eq:nseq}) has a saddle-node bifurcation at $(r,x)=(0,0)$.
 If we use the same techniques to investigate the scaling law for $r\rightarrow 0^+$ as in (\ref{eq:sov0})-(\ref{eq:sov3}) we obtain two integrals: \be A_-(r)=\int_{-1}^0 \frac{1}{r+f_-(x)}dx \qquad \text{and} \qquad A_+(r)=\int_0^1 \frac{1}{r+f_+(x)}dx \nonumber \ee Observe that if $f_-(x)\ll f_+(x)$ for $x\rightarrow 0$ then $A_-(r)\ll A_+(r)$ for $r\rightarrow 0^+$.
 So we can assume that $f_-(x)\sim f_+(x)$ as $x\rightarrow 0$.
 In particular we assume without loss of generality (with respect to investigating the scaling law) that $f_+(x)$ is given and $f_-(x)$ is its even extension to $(-\I,0)$.
 For simplicity of notation we shall simply denote $f_+(x)=f(x)$ for $x\geq 0$ and $f_-(x)=f(x)$ for $x<0$, drop the subscripts $\pm$.